SCE

 - - - - -

-Within the real projects, entrepreneurship, innovation management and personal development are usually taught interfaculty at many HM faculties.
-You can find the Real Projects of the current semester below and as a german presentation here.
+Entrepreneurship, innovation management and personal development are usually taught interfaculty at many HM faculties as part of Real Projects.
+The Real Projects of the current semester can be found below and as a german presentation here.

 REAL PROJECT #3 Digitalization